yuhsuanko/yuhsuanko.github.io/_posts/2025-05-08-summer-internship-hunting-reflection.md

 ### Searching with a Cold Resume

 At first, I leaned heavily on cold applications.
 I submitted my resume to hundreds of job postings, completed over 10 virtual assessments, and interviewed with nearly 10 hiring managers.
-Eventually, I received two offers.

 Coming from Taiwan, I was used to a job market where strong credentials often speak for themselves.
 I thought I could do the same here: build a good resume, apply online, and let the results speak.
 But in the U.S., that wasn’t enough.